 Social wellness is considering the greater good in all of one’s actions and taking an active part in society.
 In order to contribute our share to the progress of mankind, one must think of others rather than only thinking of one’s self.
 A woman who exhibits social wellness develops healthy relationships in order to impact positive change in her community, career, and other. environments.

-Members and chapters will work directly with nonprofits in their own backyards – like Dress for Success – conducting philanthropy, service projects, and other activities that benefit women where our members live, work, and go to school.
+Members and chapters will work directly with nonprofits in their own backyards – like Dress for Success and Girls Who Code – conducting philanthropy, service projects, and other activities that benefit women and girls where our members live, work, and go to school.

 In fact, many chapters are already supporting local causes that encourage or are related to wellness.
 This is exciting because it gives our chapters the independence to support causes that are near and dear to their hearts, all with a common goal of promoting women’s wellness.